Alfresco/docs-alfresco/process-services/1.10/install/container.md

 * For trials, testing and development it's recommended to deploy with Docker for Desktop.
 * For production environments, there's a reference Helm chart available for installation into a Kubernetes cluster.

-> **Note**: See the [containerization support policy]({% link support/latest/policies/containerization.md %}) for information regarding the supportability of Docker images and Helm charts.
+> **Note**: See the [Deployment and Containerization Support Policy]({% link support/latest/policies/deployment.md %}) for information regarding the supportability of Docker images and Helm charts.

 ## Install with Docker